A preconditioned difference of convex functions algorithm with extrapolation and line search: Convergence analysis

-Consequently, we obtain $\sum_{n=1}^{\infty}{\left\| x^{n}-x^{n-1} \right\|}< \infty$ and the global convergence of$\{x^n\}_n$. \end{proof} Below we give the conclusion of this particular calculus in the framework of Algorithm \ref{algorithm2} and omit a similar proof for compactness. \begin{theorem} Assume $\left\{ x^n \right\}_n $ is generated from $pDCAe_{nls}$ in Algorithm \ref{algorithm2} for solving \eqref{min_problem}.
+\end{proof} Below we give the conclusion of this particular calculus in the framework of Algorithm \ref{algorithm2} and omit a similar proof for compactness. \begin{theorem} Assume the sequence $\left\{ x^n \right\}_n $ is generated from $pDCAe_{nls}$ in Algorithm \ref{algorithm2} for solving \eqref{min_problem}.
 Define the perturbation energy function